Wednesday, March 25, 2020

 "If you love someone deeply enough, anything is possible."

-Aye, 'tis true.
-Tommy Albright ( Gene Kelly ) learns just how powerful love is when he comes to the enchanted village of Brigadoon and meets his true love Fiona ( Cyd Charisse ).
-Tommy and his friend Jeff Douglas ( Van Johnson ) come across the town of Brigadoon when they are lost in Scotland during a hunting trip.
-The town, which only appears for one day every 100 years, is stuck in the 1700s.
-Tommy meets and falls in love with the beautiful Fiona and then must make the decision whether to stay in Brigadoon and turn his back on the world he knows or whether to depart from it forever.
+'Tis true.
+Tommy Albright (Gene Kelly) learns just how powerful love is when he comes to the enchanted village of Brigadoon and meets his true love Fiona (Cyd Charisse).
+Tommy and his friend Jeff Douglas (Van Johnson) come across the village when they are lost in Scotland during a hunting trip.
+Life in Brigadoon, which only appears for one day every 100 years, is unchanged since the 1700s.
+Tommy meets and falls in love with the beautiful Fiona and then must make the decision whether to stay in the magical world of Brigadoon and turn his back on the world he knows or whether to depart from it forever.

 "Why do people have to lose things to find out what they really mean?" -Tommy

-Brigadoon has a lovely magical feel to it and I think the staged setting actually helps create this effect rather than hinder it.
-The balletic dance sequences - especially "Heather on the Hill" and its reprise - are beautiful to watch, as are the more lively numbers such as "I'll Go Home with Bonnie Jean".
+Brigadoon has a lovely magical feel to it and the staged setting actually helps create this effect rather than hinder it.

-There are several elements that give the film a different flavor than most musicals, the most notable being its more downbeat tone.
-Unlike most of the characters Gene Kelly plays in musicals, Tommy isn't a happy-go-lucky fellow out to have a night on the town.
+Unlike many of the characters Gene Kelly plays in musicals, Tommy is not a happy-go-lucky fellow out to have a night on the town.
 Instead, we see him as a confused man.
-He went on a hunting trip to Scotland with his friend possibly with the hopes that a vacation would clear his mind and help him to decide what he wants in life, but it only helps to confuse him all the more.
-He is engaged to a beautiful socialite back in New York City but continually puts off the wedding knowing full well that he is discontented with his fiancee.
-Once he meets Fiona, his love for her clears the fog in his heart, but then he is torn between staying in what Jeff calls a "fairyland" or returning to "reality".
+He went on a hunting trip to Scotland with the hope that a vacation would clear his mind and help him to decide what he wants in life, but his brief visit to Brigadoon confuses him all the more.
+Prior to his trip, he was engaged to a beautiful socialite in New York City but continually put off the wedding because he was discontented with his fiancee.
+Once he meets Fiona, his love for her clears the fog in his heart, but then he is torn between staying in what Jeff calls a "fairyland" or returning to "reality."

 "Sometimes the things you believe in can become more real than all the things you can explain away or understand."